Nobody's Girl (memoir): Summary

-In the book, Giuffre describes her period working for Donald Trump at Mar-a-Lago, where her father worked, and her grooming by Ghislaine Maxwell and Jeffrey Epstein.
+In the book, Giuffre describes her period working for Donald Trump at Mar-a-Lago, where her father worked, and her grooming by Maxwell and Epstein.
 She writes of the abuse and of sadomasochistic sexual intercourse Epstein subjected her to.
-She also describes the three occasions she alleged that she had intercourse with then prince Andrew Mountbatten-Windsor.
+She also describes the three occasions she alleged that she had sex with then-prince Andrew Mountbatten-Windsor.
 According to Giuffre, Maxwell woke her one day in March 2001 to tell her she was to be like Cinderella that day as she would meet a "handsome prince".
 According to Giuffre, Mountbatten-Windsor correctly guessed that she was aged 17 on meeting her as she was slightly older than his two daughters.
 She also alleged that on one occasion of sexual intercourse with Andrew Mountbatten-Windsor, Epstein was involved, and that a second occasion involved eight other young women.

-Some of the biggest allegations by Giuffre in Nobody's Girl are those of being raped by a "well-known prime minister", having her first of her three sex encounters with Mountbatten-Windsor on March 10, 2001, an ectopic pregnancy she may have had while being trafficked to many men in July 2001, and her accusation about Epstein and Maxwell attempting to use her as a surrogate mother for their planned baby.
+Some of the biggest allegations by Giuffre in Nobody's Girl are those of being raped by a "well-known prime minister", having her first of her three sex encounters with Mountbatten-Windsor on 10 March 2001, an ectopic pregnancy she may have had while being trafficked to many men in July 2001, and her accusation about Epstein and Maxwell attempting to use her as a surrogate mother for their planned baby.
 Giuffre also talks about her husband, Robert Giuffre, extensively.
 In the main body of the book, she generally portrays him in a positive light, describing him as a supportive partner and the person who "rescued her from Epstein and Maxwell's clutches".
 However, this positive portrayal became a point of contention after her death.
 In the weeks before her suicide in April 2025, Giuffre made public accusations that her husband had physically abused her during their 22-year marriage, and she expressed a desire to revise the book to reflect this.
 The book's co-author, Amy Wallace, addresses this conflict in a foreword, explaining the situation and the reasons why Giuffre might have initially chosen to remain silent about the domestic abuse in the manuscript itself.
 The published book therefore contains her original, more loving descriptions of her husband, alongside the foreword and other editorial notes that acknowledge the later abuse allegations.